Intensive Study of Children's Literature

 Designed With You in Mind

 Seven Craft Lectures from award-winning faculty including A.S.
-King (What is Art?
-And How Do We Make It?), Dashka Slater, David Macinnis Gill, Ann Dávila Cardinal, Tracey Baptiste, An Na, and Erin Entrada Kelly—covering everything from finding story to character development to professional practice.
+King, Dashka Slater, David Macinnis Gill, Ann Dávila Cardinal, Tracey Baptiste, An Na, and Erin Entrada Kelly—covering everything from finding story to character development to professional practice.

-Three Hands-On Workshops where you'll receive constructive feedback on your manuscript pages from peers and faculty, develop your critique skills, and learn to read like a writer through guided analysis.
+Three Hands-On Workshops led by award-winning Middle Grade author Michael Leali, where you'll receive constructive feedback on your manuscript pages from peers and faculty, develop your critique skills, and learn to read like a writer through guided analysis.

-Publishing Industry Panel featuring literary agent Jas Perry (Looking Glass Literary), agent John Cusick (Folio Literary), and executive editor Melissa Manlove (Sourcebooks)—offering insider perspectives on the submission process, what agents and editors are seeking, and how to navigate the business of children's publishing.
+Publishing Industry Panel featuring author Elana K. Arnold, literary agent John Cusick (Folio Literary), and executive editor Melissa Manlove (Sourcebooks)—offering insider perspectives on the submission process, what agents and editors are seeking, and how to navigate the business of children's publishing.

 Course Information